refgenie/refgenie/docs/genome_config.md

 ```

 For genomes that are managed by refgenie (that is, they were built or pulled with `refgenie`), these asset attributes will be automatically populated.
 You can edit them and refgenie will respect your edits (unless you re-build or re-pull the asset, which will overwrite those fields).
 You can also add your own assets and refgenie won't touch them.
 For more info, see [using external assets](external_assets.md).

+## Genome config versions

+Up to version `0.4.4`, refgenie used a config file version that lacked the `assets` level in the hierarchy (so, assets were listed directly under the genome).
+Starting with version `0.5.0`, we moved the assets down a layer to accommodate other genome-level attributes we intend to use in the future (like a description, checksums, other provenance information).
+Earlier refgenie config files will need to be updated.